Last Updated on February 3, 2023 by Pinpoint 250

 Differences Between Moka Pots and Espresso

-Moka pots are sometimes called stovetop espresso makers, but they’re not technically espresso makers.
+Moka pots are sometimes called stovetop espresso makers, but they’re not technically makers.
 They don’t create enough pressure to qualify for this.

 Making Moka Pot Coffee